18-wheeler driver narrowly escapes truck explosion

-HOUSTON, Texas (KTRK) --An 18-wheeler burst into flames Friday morning on I-45 near West Gulf Bank, shutting down the freeway in both directions in north Houston.
+HOUSTON, Texas (KTRK) --An 18-wheeler burst into flames Friday morning on I-45 near West Gulf Bank, shutting down the freeway for hours.
 Houston police say seven vehicles were involved.

 Houston Transtar cameras captured the moment the semi exploded in front of drivers.